 Who Owns All The Bitcoin?

-The origin of the cryptocurrency we know as Bitcoin and all the other cryptocurrencies has captivated our attention and everything about it, How do cryptocurrencies gain value, How Bitcoins and other cryptocurrencies are mined, How you store them, how you spend them.
+The origin of the cryptocurrency we know as Bitcoin and all the other cryptocurrencies has captivated our attention and everything about it, How do cryptocurrencies gain value, How Bitcoins and other cryptocurrencies are mined, How you store them, How you spend them.
 We speculate a lot about the future of this virtual, digital currency, and how it might have irrevocably changed the world of financial transactions as we know it.

 The way that the Bitcoin currency has been designed means that there is a maximum limit of 21 million Bitcoin that can ever be available.
 It’s estimated that this limit will be reached around the year 2033.

 While 21 million is the total limit for Bitcoin production, there is currently around 17.2 million already in circulation.

 So who holds all of this Bitcoin?
 What are they doing with them?
 How much are they worth?
 What are they spending them on?

 It is a little surprising to realize that it is the United States government which owns the largest Bitcoin wallet.
-More precisely it’s the FBI, and they control around 200,000 Bitcoin with a value of about $1.5 billion.
+More precisely it’s the FBI, and they control around 200,000 Bitcoin with a value of more than $2 billion.

 This isn’t clever investing by the FBI.
 They seized control of these Bitcoins when they shut down various sites like Silk Road (as part of investigations into crime and terrorist activity that they believed was being paid for by Bitcoin).